MinaRe/MinaRe.github.io/_pages/about.md

 News
 -------
+[2026.06] - The paper "Structured Credal Learning" has been accepted at [UAI 2026](https://www.auai.org/uai2026/).

+[2026.05] - The paper "What Intermediate Layers Know: Detecting Jailbreaks from Entropy Dynamics" has been accepted at [ECML PKDD 2026](https://ecmlpkdd.org/2026/).

 [2026.03] - I am the Area Chair for NeurIPS 2026.

 [2026.02] - New preprint on Decomposing Sources of Error and Uncertainties [Arxiv](https://arxiv.org/pdf/2603.14070).